wooden crib in a nursery room

 Storage Solutions

-• Shelving: Install shelves for books, toys, and decorative items.
-They add charm while keeping the floor clear.
+• Shelving: Install shelves for books, toys, and décor.

-• Baskets: Use stylish baskets for easy access to diapers and clothes.
-They can also double as décor.
+• Baskets: Use baskets for easy access to diapers and clothing.

 Designated Zones